-Transform a beef rib eye or sirloin steak into a batch of teriyaki steak skewers.
+Transform a beef rib eye steak or sirloin steak into a batch of teriyaki steak skewers.
 Perfect for an appetizer, or a quick snack.
 Cook enough of them and they'll suffice as a main course.
 These flavorful beef treats sure hit the spot!

 I prefer to use a nice rib eye steak that has plenty of marbling for juiciness and flavor.
 It's sliced, seasoned, and seared on the grill.
 Very easy and very tasty, too.